Clover: Uses

-Clover is foraged by wildlife, including bears, game animals, and birds.
-Native Americans ate the plants raw and cooked, drying and smoking the roots.
-The seeds from the blossoms were used to make bread.
+Bears, game animals, ruminants and birds forage for and eat clover, and it is edible by humans, although red clover in particular contains phytoestrogens that may carry risks during pregnancy.
+The plant is a traditional Native American food, which is eaten both raw and after drying and smoking the roots.
+The seeds from the blossoms are used to make bread.
 It is also possible to make tea from the blossoms.

 Symbolism

-Shamrock, the traditional Irish symbol, which according to legend was coined by Saint Patrick for the Holy Trinity, is commonly associated with clover, although alternatively sometimes with the various species within the genus Oxalis, which are also trifoliate.
+Shamrock, the traditional Irish symbol, which was coined by Saint Patrick for the Holy Trinity, is commonly associated with clover, although alternatively sometimes with the various species within the genus Oxalis, which are also trifoliate.

 Clovers occasionally have four leaflets, instead of the usual three.
 These four-leaf clovers, like other rarities, are considered lucky.
 Clovers can also have five, six, or more leaflets, but these are rarer still.
-The clovers outer leaf structure varies in physical orientation.
-The record for most leaflets is 56, set on 10 May 2009.
-This beat the "21-leaf clover", a record set in June 2008 by the same discoverer, who had also held the prior Guinness World Record of 18.
+The clover's outer leaf structure varies in physical orientation.

+The record for most leaflets is 63, set on August 2, 2023, by Yoshiharu Watanabe in Japan.
+The previous record holder, Shigeo Obara, had discovered an 18-leaf clover in 2002, a 21-leaf clover in 2008 and a 56-leaf clover in 2009, also in Japan.